Below are the key issues you will need to consider once you decided to register a Brazilian company.

 6. Have you ascertained where the company will be operating in Brazil?

-The rate and formulas of State Sales Tax (“ICMS”) and Municipal Services Tax (“ISS”) will vary depending on the State and the Municipality where the company will operate.
-Click here for further information on taxes.
+State Sales Tax (“ICMS”) and Municipal Services Tax (“ISS”) rules and calculation bases will vary depending on the State and the Municipality where the company will operate.
+Click here for further information on Brazilian taxes.

 For businesses that sell goods, if the company is to have a distribution centre in more than one State, then a branch office will need to be registered.
 Different tax rates will apply for interstate transactions.